-Despite most of Egyptians are Muslims, alcohol is still available in Egypt.
+Despite most Egyptians being Muslims, alcohol is still available in Egypt.
 Most of the Egyptians don’t consume alcohol, but some consume in other words it’s not forbidden to drink alcohol in Egypt.

-Most of the hotels, restaurants and bars in the tourist areas are serving alcoholic beverages.
+Most of the hotels, restaurants and bars in the tourist areas are selling and serving alcoholic beverages.

 Another restriction concerning alcohol is selling it during the Ramadan.
-Read more about Ramadan in Egypt from here.
-Egyptians are not allowed to drink alcohol during the Ramadan, this is why it’s also forbidden to serve and sell alcohol for Egyptians during the Ramadan.
+Read more about the Ramadan in Egypt from here.
+Egyptians are not allowed to drink alcohol during the holy month of Ramadan, this is why it’s also forbidden to serve and sell alcohol for Egyptians during Ramadan.